wonsunahn/CS1632_Fall2026/exercises/2/README.md

 * DUE: September 23 (Wednesday), 2026 before start of class

-Please use the link to accept this exercise and create your repository.
+Please use the link posted on the Teams Exercise 2 channel to accept this exercise and create your repository.

 ## Before You Begin